Musings of a Free Ohio – “The Becker Doctrine”

 A. That’s correct.
 Frankenstein’s Monster would likely prove that “might makes right.”
 As mentioned above, Star Trek fans understand the Borg, being assimilated into the collective, and that resistance is futile.

-Article V Convention of States initiative?
+Q. What about an Article V Convention of States initiative?

 A: Being as we live in a post-constitutional republic ruled by an oligarchy, we are way beyond the point of simply amending a document that had been repeatedly and flagrantly ignored, abused, and effectively rewritten by whoever happened to be in power at the time.
 Even if such a convention were successful, the same people entrusted with safeguarding the Constitution would still be in charge.
 So, would it really matter?